halcyondream/halcyondream.github.io/_posts/2024-01-21-thm-ec2-walkthrough.md

     --instance-ids i-...
 ```

 In any case, once successful, the *nc* listener will receive the connection.
+You are now connected to the *ApplicationInstance* box.
+The next step is to use *ssh* to pivot into the *SecretDataInstance*.

 At this point, I would strongly recommend running `bash -i` or run `python -c 'import pty; pty.spawn("/bin/bash")'`.
 If not, you won't see the SSH prompts, and this may interfere with the login process.

 Once you're ready, use: